zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Leonardo says he’s going to paint people how they l ook.
 He’s not going to try to hide these somewhat unattractive facial features.
 M ona says, “But this sketch shows a really prominent forehead and a receding ha irline.”
 Your “forehead” (forehead) is the top of your head above your eyes and below where most people have hair.
 A “prominent (prominent) forehead” is a forehead that doesn’t have very much hair covering it, or perhaps is a forehea d that is bigger than you would normally expect.

 Your “hairline” (hairline) is the line that is form ed by your hair – where your hair ends, if you will, at the top of your head.
 Now, so me, particularly men, as they get older have what’s called a “receding (receding) hai rline.”
-“Receding” comes from the verb “to recede,” which means to draw back or t o go back.
+“Receding” comes from the verb “to recede,” which means to draw back or to go back.
 A receding hairline is when you start losing your hair so that you don’ t have a lot of hair at the front of your head.

 Some of us have receding hairlines and have decided  to simply get rid of all of our hair so you don’t notice it.
 I know someone lik e that.
-Mona is once again pointing out to Leonardo that there are some facial  features in his portrait that the person who commissioned the portrait might not be v ery happy about.
+Mona is once again pointing out to Leonardo that there are some facial  features in his portrait that the person who commissioned the portrait might not be very happy about.
 Leonardo, however, says, “No!
 I have to be true to my art.” “ To be true to” something means to defend it or to be loyal to it, not to do anythi ng that would hurt it.

 There was an old song by the Beach Boys called “Be True to Your School,” meaning, I suppose, that you were supposed to be lo yal to your school.
 In particular, I think the song was about a person’s h igh school.
 “To be true to your school” would be to support it, not to say bad thin gs about it.
 I don’t know if I can be true to my high school.
 But certainly, some peop le feel great loyalty to the schools that they attended, that they were students  in.

 Leonardo was talking about being true to his art.
 H e says, “I’m not compromising.”
 “To compromise” means to not do what  you want to do – to perhaps change things in order to get along with so meone else, or in this case, to make the person who commissioned the portrait happy .
 Mona is disappointed.
 She says, “I was just hoping you could finally make  enough money to move off of my couch.”
 Your “couch” (couch) is your sofa.
 It’s a large piece of furniture, usually in your living room, where two or more peop le can sit.

 Mona is complaining that Leonardo is apparently sle eping on her couch, meaning he doesn’t have a place to stay.
-He doesn’t have hi s own apartment, so he’s staying with her temporarily.
+He doesn’t have his own apartment, so he’s staying with her temporarily.
 Of course, one of the  reasons he doesn’t have his own apartment is that he doesn’t have enough money to go and get his own place to live.
 Mona is hoping that he can be a succ essful artist so that he can make money and stop sleeping on her couch.

 Now let’s listen to the dialogue, this time at a normal speed.